NishiNegi/backend-assessment/README.md

     "__v": 0
 }
 ```
-If a user attempts to consult a list is not theirs, server will return a status 401 with the following json message:
+If a user attempts to consult a list that is not theirs, the server will return a status 401 with the following JSON message:
 ```json
 {
     "message": "user is not authorized to consult this list"